 Is itchy skin getting you down?
 Let’s face it, everybody itches and we all scratch for different reasons.
 For instance, whether it’s bug bites, rashes, allergic reactions, or that chunky wool sweater Grandma gave us last Christmas, we all itch.
 Above all, there are many different triggers that cause these annoying irritations.
 Subsequently, in this post we explore whether there is a connection between itchy skin and food.

 Some common triggers include:

-- Irritants such as soaps and detergents, including shampoo, washing up liquid, > and bubble bath > - Environmental factors, or allergens, such as cold and dry weather, dampness, > and more specific things such as house dust mites, pet fur, pollen, grasses, and > moulds > - Food allergies and intolerances to cow’s milk, eggs, nuts, soya, wheat > (gluten), citrus, food additives, shellfish, and seafood.
+- Irritants such as soaps and detergents, including shampoo, washing up liquid, and bubble bath

+- Environmental factors and allergens, such as cold and dry weather, dampness, and such as house dust mites, pet fur, pollen, grasses, and moulds

+- Food allergies and intolerances to cow’s milk, eggs, nuts, soya, wheat (gluten), citrus, food additives, shellfish, and seafood.

 - Certain materials worn next to the skin such as wool and synthetic fabrics

 Firstly, our bodies respond to these triggers because they are filled with nerves.
 These ‘itching’ nerves are activated during times of an allergic reaction where our bodies release a protein called histamine.
 After that, this information is transferred to the brain via the spinal cord.
 The main purpose of a histamine caused inflammation on the skin is to help the body fight infections (for example, from bites or abrasions).
 Critically, multiple areas of the brain, including those that control emotional, sensory and motivational patterns, are activated by the itch sensation.
 In addition, the antihistamines the body products are designed to block the protein from telling the brain about the itch.
 In turn, this helps us to stop scratching.
 For millions of people around the world living with itchy skin conditions, this constant itching can be debilitating.